-The tourism sector has potential for income and employment generation.
-Most tourism developments have been led by foreign investors with limited participation of local communities.
+The tourism sector has potential for income and employment generation, particularly in rural areas.
+However, most tourism developments have been led by foreign investors with limited participation of local communities.
 Tourism is currently hampered by poor product development, lack of clear standards and guidelines, lack of innovation in marketing and inadequate supporting infrastructure.